Lausanne F.C.: History

 Lausanne was established in 1867 with about sixty members.
-It fielded two teams of twenty aside for rugby matches but also played by Association rules.
+It fielded two teams of twenty aside for rugby matches but also had a side which played by Association laws.
 The derivation of the club's name appears to have been lost.
-The team's colours were violet with an amber stripe on the left arm.

 On 26 January 1871, they sent representation to a meeting of twenty-one London and suburban football clubs that followed Rugby School rules (Wasps were invited but failed to attend) assembled at the Pall Mall Restaurant in Regent Street.
 E.C.
 Holmes, captain of the Richmond Club assumed the presidency.
 It was resolved unanimously that the formation of a Rugby Football Society was desirable and thus the Rugby Football Union was formed.
 A president, a secretary and treasurer, and a committee of thirteen were elected, to whom was entrusted the drawing-up of the laws of the game upon the basis of the code in use at Rugby School.
 Although Lausanne was considered prominent enough to have been invited, they did not gain any of the thirteen places on the original committee.